un-def/i3blocks-mpris/README.md

 | `Apparatus Superiority` / `Player Two` | `{artist:…<16.15} - {title:>15}`  | `Apparatus Super… -      Player Two`   |
 | `In Fire` / `Lan Connected`            | `{artist:.10,…} - {title:.10,…}`  | `In Fire - Lan Connec…`                |

+#### placeholder

+*Type:* string

+*Default value:* empty string

+A message displayed when there is no player.
+If an empty string (the default), the blocklet completely disappears.

 #### markup_escape